 Andrew Pauling

-I am a research fellow in the Department of Physics at the University of Otago in Dunedin, New Zealand working with Dr Inga Smith.
-I am working on simulations of the effect of increased meltwater from Antarctica on Antarctic sea ice, the Southern Ocean, and global climate in the New Zealand Earth System Model (NZESM).
-This work is funded by the Deep South Challenge, one of New Zealand’s National Science Challenges.
+I was previously at the University of Otago in Dunedin, New Zealand, where I worked on the effect of Antarctic meltwater on sea ice and climate as part of the Southern Ocean Freshwater Input from Antarctica (SOFIA) initiative.
+This work was funded by the Deep South Challenge, one of New Zealand’s National Science Challenges.

 Below is an animation of surface temperature in a dry atmosphere model “spinning up” from rest that I made for a climate modelling class.